dandisy/webcore/README.md

 * Common\CommandData :

-    use Utils\GeneratorFieldsInputUtil
+    use Utils\GeneratorFieldsInputUtil,
     use Utils\TableFieldsGenerator

     - get and set commandData from config, file, and console

 * Generators\\* :

-    use Utils\FileUtil
+    use Utils\FileUtil,
-    use Common\CommandData
+    use Common\CommandData,
     use Utils\HTMLFieldGenerator in Generators\Scaffold\ViewGenerator

     base Generators\BaseGenerator